 My wife and I started to talk about couponing the other day and I was telling her it might be a clever idea to use coupons to save a few bucks every week, money that we could use for sure to save or invest.
 Especially now a days when the price of food seems to be skyrocketing every week.
 She gave me the cold stare (the one that every husband regrets) and she explained that couponing is not for us, and that we won’t save any money by doing it.
 Scratching my head, I asked her what she meant.
 It turns out that she had a ton of info that I was not aware of when it comes to couponing and savings.
 Info that I think is good for people to know, since I see a lot of people talking about the whole couponing thing.

 I decided to write a recap of what she explained to me, since it is closely related to finances, budgeting and savings.
-Hopefully this will start a whole new category dedicated to food, healthy habits and savings.
+Check out our other new categories dedicated to food, drinks, healthy habits and savings.
 After all, isn’t this what we want to teach our kids?
 Without further ado, a few bullet points for your enjoyment:

 First, coupons lead to junk.
 Most coupons are for foods and food groups that we typically don’t eat.
 From lunchables, to soda, and Chef-Boyardees, coupons lead people to eat processed food that is typically not good for your health.
 Needless to say, we would rather look for fresh seasonal produce, fruits and sales on healthy food, than a bunch of processed foods that we do not want to be consuming if at all possible.